python-attrs/attrs/README.rst

 .. teaser-begin

-``attrs`` is an `MIT <http://choosealicense.com/licenses/mit/>`_-licensed Python package with class decorators that ease the chores of implementing the most common attribute-related object protocols:
+``attrs`` is the Python package that will bring back the joy to writing classes by relieving you of the drudgery of implementing object protocols (aka `dunder <http://nedbatchelder.com/blog/200605/dunder.html>`_ methods).

+Its main objective is to help you to write **concise** and **correct** software without slowing you – or your software – down.

+.. -spiel-end-

+For that, it gives you a class decorator and a way to declaratively define the attributes on that class:

+.. -code-begin-

 .. code-block:: pycon